qutech/QuMADA/docs/tutorials.rst

 		},
 	}

-In our example the SET consists source and drain contact, a global topgate and interconnected barriers controlled by only on voltage.
+In our example the SET consists source and drain contact, a global topgate and interconnected barriers controlled by only one voltage.
-In a first step we want to ramp all the gates in parallel to check whether we can accumulate charges and open a current path through the quantum well.
-Furthermore, we want to apply a bias voltage between the source and drain contact and measure the current flowing through them using our Dummy Dmm.
+In a first step, we want to ramp all the gates in parallel to check whether we can accumulate charges and open a current path through the quantum well by measuring the current flowing through the ohmics using our Dummy Dmm.
 (in a reality you would probably apply a bias voltage.
 You can do that by simply adding a "voltage" parameter to the ohmic and set it to "static".
 Our simple Dummy Dmm does not have a voltage output).

-Each terminal or gate in QuMADA can have one or more parameters corresponding to physical properties such as voltage or current.
+Each terminal or gate in QuMADA can have one or more parameters corresponding to physical properties such as a voltage or current.

 .. note::
 	It is still necessary to think about the capabilities and parameters of you instrument.
 Many instruments are have specific settings that are not properly mapped and not in the list of allowed parameters as they